Registrar of Vital Statistics

 Applicants must bring the following:

-- Proof of residency in Old Bridge (utility bill, bank statement, lease, tax return, property tax bill, or other bill with your Old Bridge address
+- If using passport, proof of residency in Old Bridge (utility bill, bank statement, lease, tax return, property tax bill, or other bill with your Old Bridge address

 - Social Security card or number